Last updated 8/24/19

 You can and should negotiate the rate and due dates of any production before accepting an offer.
 I also explain my payment terms and invoice schedule at that time so the rights holder has no surprises.
 If I haven’t worked with a RH and have a PFH contract, I ask for half to paid after the approval of the first 15 minutes.
 I send an invoice then and a second one for the remainder once I’ve uploaded the complete audiobook.

 After conferring with the rights holder about my availability and the amount of time needed for the production, I schedule the dates with my editor and notify the RH of the due dates.

 Once you and the rights holder agree on the payment and schedule, you can accept the offer.
 Be aware that any schedule deviations during production can’t be changed on-site and should be noted in email.
 On non-stipend projects, there’s no need to inform ACX, though.
 As long as you and the rights holder are on the same page, ACX is satisfied.

-I use this calendar calculator to determine due dates, especially the 45th and 60th days on stipend projects.
+I use this calendar calculator to determine due dates.

 Key #4: Paperwork

 No job is finished until the paperwork is done!
 Much of an ACX producer’s paperwork revolves around payment and tax issues.

 You’ll need to invoice the rights holder for a “pay-for-production” project.
 For Stipend projects, the stipend is paid by ACX, so follow the directions and use the invoice template found here.

 If you’re a member of the SAG/AFTRA union, you can request that contributions are made on your behalf to your health and retirement fund on qualifying projects.
 The RH has to send your payment through the paymaster, and it’s up to you as the producer, not ACX, to provide the paymaster’s information to the rights holder.